 My ceramic sculptures are physical representations of our psychological incongruities: the doubts, questions, and shifts in perspectives through which we view the memories of our lives.
 The act of reflecting upon our experiences can often become an investigation, a system of discovering and constructing underlying emotional structures.
 I find that a memory’s ability to mutate—to restructure reality or to erode the truth—is a potent source of inquiry for my work.

-The works appear soft and malleable, yet they are hardened: fixed objects in space.
-This softness relates to the flesh of the body and to domestic materials as a means of connecting with our innate humanness.
-Through various ambivalent postures and subtle juxtapositions, the forms evoke a curiosity— a desire for one to empathize with its conflicting state.
-The forms represent a physical residue of intimate memories within space.
+The sculptures appear soft and pliable, yet they are hardened and permanent objects in space.
+This perceived softness relates to the flesh of the body in order to connect with our innate humanness and the malleable perception of our memories.
+Their fixed state serves as a means to document a single instance of a recalled event, to create a calcified moment of the past.
+Through various ambivalent postures, props, and subtle comparisons, the forms evoke a curiosity, a desire to empathize with their conflicting state.